This coconut oil sunscreen recipe is made with three all-natural ingredients that offer natural sun protection, without harmful chemicals.

-I don’t wear sunscreen..
+I don’t wear sunscreen…

 I’ve actually never needed to wear sunscreen since I was blessed with skin that doesn’t burn… ever.
 BUT some of my babies inherited their daddy’s skin so sun protection lotion has been needed for my family occasionally.
 I avoid body care products for a lot of reasons, but mainly because I can’t pronounce the name of half the ingredients listed.
-A simple search online or looking at the ingredient list of sunscreen lotion in your home will show a concerning amount of hard to pronounce chemicals that my little ones don’t need…at all.
+A simple search online or looking at the ingredient list of sunscreen lotion in your home will show a concerning amount of hard-to-pronounce chemicals that my little ones don’t need…at all.

 Enter COCONUT OIL.

-Coconut oil has a natural SPF of 4-5, which isn’t sufficient for a long day in the sun, so we add red raspberry seed oil and essential oils.
+Coconut oil alone has an SPF of 4-5, which isn’t sufficient for a long day in the sun, so I add red raspberry seed oil, zinc oxide, and essential oils.
 Red raspberry seed oil has an SPF of roughly 25.
-Zinc oxide (we use non-synthetic) is also known for it’s ability to protect the skin from both UVA and UVB rays.
+Zinc oxide (we use non-synthetic) is also known for its ability to protect the skin from both UVA and UVB rays.

 There is no way to know exactly how much SPF is in the lotion since there are varying sources of information about how much SPF is in carrier oils and essential oils.
 If you have fair skin that burns easily you may need to add more zinc oxide.
-This recipes is intended for educational purposes only.
-Please test out the recipes and change it up to suit the needs of your skin.
+This recipe is intended for educational purposes only.
+Please test out the recipes and change them up to suit the needs of your skin.

 Coconut Oil Sunscreen – Easy 3 Ingredient Recipe!